blujan/advent-of-code/README.md

 My solutions for [Advent of Code](https://adventofcode.com/).

+## 2024

+Second verse same as the first.

 ## 2023

-This is my first year doing Advent of Code, and I wanted to take the opporunity to get a bit more comfortable with Rust.
+This is my first year doing Advent of Code, and I wanted to take the opportunity to get a bit more comfortable with Rust.

 Thanks to: